Vinegar Proof

 Is it a Placebo?

-Want another instant result test?
-Try spraying vinegar on a sun burn.
-Talk about trusting someone's advice! - Acid on a burn? - Trust me, I tried it myself several years ago and have used it several time since.
-Spray some vinegar on your burn and you will have all the vinegar proof you need.
+Try spraying vinegar on a sunburn.
+Talk about trusting someone's advice! - Acid on a burn? - Trust me, I tried it myself several years ago and have used it several times since.

 The beauty of vinegar is that most people probably already have a bottle in their kitchen cupboard and, in the case of heartburn, it only takes a spoonful to try it out.
-How much does a package of Tums cost?

 So When is Proof Needed?

-I agree that health claims should not be made without proof when they are made in order to make a sale.
 This is only common sense and necessary to protect us from "snake oil salesmen" attempting to fleece us and leave us with medicines that are useless, keep us from attaining proper medication, or worse, cause us harm.
-Vinegar claims will never make someone rich so vinegar proof should not be needed to at least try them.

 Why Not Require Proof Every Time?